 Prior to her role at Starfinder, Heidi strengthened nonprofit arts, educational, and social service organizations throughout Philadelphia as an independent consultant.
-She also worked for the Village of Arts and Humanities in North Philadelphia for 10 years, where she helped the founder develop the fledgling organization into an internationally recognized model for building community through art.
+She also worked for the Village of Arts and Humanities in North Philadelphia for 10 years, during which time she helped it develop from fledgling organization to internationally-recognized model for building community through art.

-She holds a BA in Growth and Structure of Cities (urban studies) from Haverford College and a Certificate in Executive Leadership from Bryn Mawr College’s Nonprofit Executive Leadership Institute.
-As an eight-year-old, Heidi proudly played fullback for the Chocolate Chips intramural team.
+Heidi holds a BA in Growth and Structure of Cities (urban studies) from Haverford College and a Certificate in Executive Leadership from Bryn Mawr College’s Nonprofit Executive Leadership Institute.
+As an eight-year-old, Heidi proudly played fullback for the Chocolate Chips intramural soccer team.

-Amber works with Heidi and the Board of Directors to financially support Starfinder’s mission.
+Amber works with Heidi and the Board of Directors to match donor interests with Starfinder’s mission.
 Amber joined the team in Fall of 2016.

 Director of Programs

 Samantha is an experienced coach, teacher, and dedicated youth development professional.
-A proud member of the Starfinder team, Samantha has spent the last 14 years working with young people in California, New York, New Jersey, and Pennsylvania.
+Samantha has spent the last 15 years working with young people in California, New York, New Jersey, and Pennsylvania.
 She believes in the power of play to change the trajectory of young people’s lives and is deeply committed to the notion that every child deserves the chance to participate in sport.
 She recognizes the transformative potential of engaged young people in their communities and approaches her time with players as a great opportunity to teach life skills.

 Business Services Manager

 Kathy brings 20+ years of corporate experience to the non-profit world.
-Through a balanced blend of corporate and non-profit experience, she helps non-profits improve their operational effectiveness and more efficiently achieve their mission and goals.
+Through a balanced blend of corporate and non-profit experience, she helps non-profits improve their operational effectiveness to more effectively achieve their mission and goals.

-An alumni of Drexel University (BA) and Chestnut Hill College (MA), Kathy is a life-long learner as well as a life-long athlete as well, currently enjoying hiking and biking as her leisure time activities.
+Kathy is an alumni of Drexel University (BA) and Chestnut Hill College (MA).
+Kathy is not only a life-long learner but a life-long athlete as well, currently enjoying hiking and biking as her leisure time activities.